Estimating within-cluster and between-cluster spillover effects in randomized saturation designs: Theoretical properties

-\begin{assumption}[Bounded network degree] There exists a finite constant $\Delta < \infty$ such that each unit has at most $\Delta$ neighbors: $\max_{i=1,\dots,n}(|\{j: k(j) = k(i)\} \cup \cG_{i}|) \le \Delta$. \end{assumption} Assumption~\ref{ass:degree} is a standard sparsity condition on the interference network.
+Next, we impose the following sparsity condition on the village network $\cB$. \begin{assumption}[Bounded network degree] There exists a finite constant $\Delta < \infty$ such that each unit has at most $\Delta$ neighbors: $\max_{i=1,\dots,n}(|\{j: k_j = k_i\} \cup \cG_{i}|) \le \Delta$. \end{assumption} Assumption~\ref{ass:degree} is a sparsity condition on the interference network that restricts the amount of interference in the network.
+Similar restrictions have also been imposed by others \citep{aronow2017estimating, li2022random}.
 It requires that each unit have only a limited number of neighbors.
 In the cash transfer study, this means that for each unit $i$, the total number of villages that either lie in the same sublocation as $i$ or are geographically nearby is uniformly bounded by $\Delta$.
 This condition is important for guaranteeing a stable asymptotic distribution for the estimators, as it prevents the dependence structure from becoming too dense when $n$ grows.
 Dense networks can violate the classical dependency-graph conditions required for central limit theorems, and in such regimes, we would need either additional restrictions on how quickly degrees are allowed to grow or an alternative asymptotic framework designed for dense networks.
 Another possible violation of Assumption~\ref{ass:degree} is a sparse network with finite average degree but unbounded maximum degree, such as power-law degree distribution and Erd\H{o}s--R\'{e}nyi networks.
-Our theoretical results, therefore, focus on settings with uniformly bounded degree, and extending the analysis to sparse but unbounded-degree graphs is beyond the scope of this paper.
-In our empirical application with $n = 653$ villages, this condition is plausible, with $\Delta \approx 20$, corresponding to the maximum number of villages in any sublocation plus nearby villages within 4 km.
+Our theoretical results, therefore, focus on settings with uniformly bounded degree.
+If $\Delta$ diverges slowly, our theory can still hold under some technical improvement.
+When $\Delta$ diverges fast with dense networks, we need a different theory.
+We do not pursue these technical directions in the current paper.
+In our empirical application with $n = 653$ villages, Assumption \ref{ass:degree} is plausible, with $\Delta \approx 20$, corresponding to the maximum number of villages in any sublocation plus nearby villages within 4 km.